astrakk/dots/README.md

 I do most of my testing on Arch Linux as it has become my daily driver.
 Slowly I'm trying to make it all less distro-exclusive.

+#### Display

+This set of dotfiles assumes a display of 1920x1080 or smaller resolution.
+For HiDPI displays, go to [the HiDPI dots repo](https://github.com/astrakk/dots-hidpi)

 #### Packages

+  - stow
-  - scrot
+  - maim
   - imagemagick
   - i3lock
   - openvpn
-  - systemd
   - compton
   - dunst
   - i3-gaps
-  - rofi
   - feh
   - neofetch
   - polybar
-  - NetworkManager
-  - jq
   - xrandr
-  - xdotool
   - xdo
+  - xorg-xprop
+  - qutebrowser
-  - xprop
+  - rofi
-  - xrdb
+  - firefox
-  - sed
+  - chromium
   - curl
+  - xdotool
-  - compton
+  - xclip
-  - vim
+  - vim (with Vundle.vim)
+  - gnome-keyring
+  - libgnome-keyring
+  - libsecret
-  - Vundle.Vim
+  - polkit-gnome
   - rxvt-unicode
-  - zsh
+  - zsh (with Oh-My-ZSH)
-  - Oh My Zsh
-  - qutebrowser
+  - xorg-xinit